anna-xing/hurricane-evac/README.md

 - Displays map with route overlay or recommended action

 ## Back end (Python + Pandas library for database)
-- Database stores user-inputted evac routes
+Store user-inputted evac routes in database
+Get hurricane path
+- Scrape web for time and lat+long coordinates
+- Get speed: find distance between lat+long coordinates and divide by time
+- Calculate hurricane radius
+- Store impacted area
+See if user should evacuate
+- Check hurricane windspeed: minimum 96 mph
-- Call Maps API to get user location
+- Call Maps API to get user location from address input
-- Scrape hurricane path from web -- determine if user's location is in disaster area, find time until hurricane hits
+- See if location is in impacted area
-- Call Maps API and reference db to determine evac travel time + determine if evac is possible
+If user should evacuate:
+- Find time at which hurricane will reach user (interpolate)
+-